MicrosoftDocs/architecture-center/docs/microservices/domain-analysis.md

 - Notification
 - Tag

-Delivery, Package, Drone, and Account are **aggregates**.
-Confirmations and Notifications are associated with Delivery entities, and Tags are associated with Packages.
+The first four, Delivery, Package, Drone, and Account, are all **aggregates** that represent transactional consistency boundaries.
+Confirmations and Notifications are child entities of Deliveries, and Tags are child entities of Packages.

 The **value objects** in this design include Location, ETA, PackageWeight, and PackageSize.

 To illustrate, here is a UML diagram of the Delivery aggregate.
 Notice that it holds references to other aggregates, including Account, Package, and Drone.

 ![](./images/delivery-entity.png)

-There are two domain events
+There are two domain events:

 - While a drone is in flight, the Drone entity sends DroneStatus events that describe the drone's location and status (in-flight, landed).

 - The Delivery entity sends DeliveryStatus events whenever the status of a delivery changes.
-The Delivery events include DeliveryCreated, DeliveryRescheduled, DeliveryInTransit, and DeliveryComplete.
+These include DeliveryCreated, DeliveryRescheduled, DeliveryInTransit, and DeliveryComplete.

 Notice that these events describe things that are meaningful within the domain model.
 They describe something about the domain, and aren't tied to a particular programming language construct.